 Plaintiff had bid at auction on piece of machinery, but had not made payment and never acquired title or right to possession.
 As such, he could not sue for destruction of property.
-No bailment contract can come into existence until title or possession thereof has been acquired by bailor.
-This case is exception to general rule that bailee is estopped to deny title of bailor.
+No bailments or bailment contract can come into existence until title or possession thereof has been acquired by bailor.
+This case is exception to general rule that in bailments bailee is estopped to deny title of bailor.

 1965 Smith v.
 Mooers, 206 Va.
 307, 142 S.E.2d 473.

 Plaintiff took used car out for road test and tire blew out.
 Plaintiff argued that bailment existed.
 That question was not resolved.